 Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Let’s face it, being a homeowner is expensive.
 Figures on maintenance costs vary, but one quick rule advises homeowners to budget 1% of their home value in annual upkeep costs when tackling a home maintenance checklist.
-That means that with the median home price at the end of 2021 reaching just over $400,000, owners should expect about $4,000 in annual maintenance costs.
+That means that with the median home price in the second quarter of 2024 reaching just over $400,000, owners should expect about $4,000 in annual maintenance costs.

-Although you’re pouring money into the property, you’re not going to see the value of your home increase simply because you replaced the air filters or cleaned out the rain gutters.
-But, if you aren’t maintaining your home as you should, you could actually see the value of your home decrease when you decide to sell.
+Although you’re pouring money into the property, you won’t see the value of your home increase simply because you replaced the air filters or cleaned out the rain gutters.
+But, if you aren’t maintaining your home as you should, you could see the value of your home decrease when you decide to sell.

 Note: You can get an idea of what your home’s value is, whether it needs minimal or significant maintenance, by using HomeLight’s Home Value Estimator.
 If your estimate is lower than you anticipated, following this home maintenance checklist is a great start to increasing your home’s value.